All DnD languages explained

 Undercommon

-Creatures from the Underdark, such as Drow and Duargar, typically speak Undercommon.
-It’s a common trade language, so many creatures beyond the Underdark make the effort to learn Undercommon.
+Creatures from the Underdark, such as Drow and Duergar, typically speak Undercommon.
+It's a common trade language, so many creatures beyond the Underdark make the effort to learn it.

 Can my character speak exotic languages?

-There are usually restrictions on which characters can start the game knowing exotic and rare DnD languages.
-The 2014 Players’ Handbook suggests you should ask your DM for permission before you add one of these languages to your DnD character sheet.
-The 2024 rules are even more extreme, as you can’t choose a rare language at all during character creation.
+There are usually restrictions on which characters can speak rare DnD languages.
+The 2014 Players' Handbook suggests you should ask your DM for permission before you add one of these languages to your character sheet.
+The 2024 rules are even more extreme, as you can't choose a rare language at all during character creation.

-Whereas an imaginative player will find opportunities to use the standard D&D languages in pretty much any game, the rare languages are a bit more all-or-nothing.
-Many of them are mainly spoken in particular far flung regions, or specific DnD planes.
+While imaginative players can find opportunities to use the standard D&D languages in pretty much any game, the rare languages are a bit more all-or-nothing.
+Many of them are hardly spoken outside particular far flung regions.
+They're very campaign-specific.

 DnD 5e languages guide - MTG artwork showing a quill on paper with a candle, to represent writing and alphabets